Countdown, the show that epitomised the pop music scene in Australia for over a decade, made its debut 40 years ago today.

 Countdown continued through to the 1980s but inevitably as the decade went on the show’s influence and popularity was waning.
 Listening habits were changing and music videos were becoming increasingly available via other programs.
 The breaking point came in 1987 with Countdown and Sounds competing with a slew of new arrivals — Video Hits (Ten), Night Shift (Ten), MTV (Nine) and Rage (ABC).
 The situation led Countdown to pursue a new format, dubbed Countdown Pirate TV or CDP TV, which wiped out much of what made Countdown what it was and reduced it to a show that paled in comparison to its former self and to its new rivals.
 Although some elements of the ‘classic’ Countdown were reinstated after a few weeks, it seemed the damage was done and ABC ended up axing the program in June of that year.

 But just as Countdown came onto the scene with a bang in 1974, it was destined to go out just as loudly.
-Neighbours star Kylie Minogue, hitting the charts with her debut single Locomotion, hosted the last show.
-Then the 1987 presentation of the Countdown Music And Video Awards, held at the Sydney Entertainment Centre on 19 July, served as Countdown‘s swansong.
+Following the last show, the presentation of the Countdown Music And Video Awards, held at the Sydney Entertainment Centre on 19 July 1987, served as Countdown‘s swansong.
 Gavin Wood, the show’s longtime booth announcer who had been let go in the CDP revamp, returned for the big finale.
 John Farnham’s career had come full circle and just as he was part of Countdown in its earliest days as Johnny Farnham, he was there again as a chart-topper as the show bowed out.
 And Molly Meldrum gave the show’s finale its ultimate punchline — by removing his trademark cowboy hat to reveal a bald head.

 Despite the show being cancelled, ABC was not about to let the Countdown name disappear.
 In 1989, ABC hired Meldrum as a consultant for a new weeknight program, Countdown Revolution, that ran for two years.